a3lachi/Rizm/README.md

 # Killing Iron Man
-This project is for **learning** purposes, and learning never ends, the set of informations is yes countable but I like to have a life apart, **Iron Man Will Die**
+This project is for **learning** purposes, and learning never ends, the set of informations is yes countable but I like to have a life apart, the more you read this README.md the more you'll realize that this person basically want to, like we like to say in Morocco, kill **Iron Man**, who's supposedly in possession of the most cutting-edge technology and can't die, especially if it's a simple human like me trying to kill him.

 # Introduction